andre-gomes-oliveira/GitHubSearch/README.md

-# GitHubSearch
+# GitHub Search
-A simple app that searches for public repositories in GitHub
+A simple app that searches for public repositories in GitHub.

 ## Description

-A simple app the searches GitHub repositories, allowing the user to quickly list, navigate and check GitHub repositories based on a simple text based searches.
+A simple app the searches GitHub repositories, allowing the user to quickly list, navigate and check GitHub repositories based on simple text-based searches.

 ## Features

 Th features that this app provides are:

-* Text based search on GitHub that queries for repositories based on one or multiple keywords;
+* Text-based search on GitHub that queries for repositories based on one or multiple keywords;
 * Provides sorting options based on three different criteria;
   * Most stars;
   * Most forks;